Dog Breed Detector

 • test your detector in real-time.

-To create the model, use the publicly available Stanford Dogs Dataset containing 20,580 images of 120 dog breeds.
-The dataset is consists of images and annotations collected in separate folders.
+To create the model, use the publicly available Stanford Dogs Dataset, which contains 20,580 images of 120 dog breeds.
+The dataset consists of images and annotations collected in separate folders.

 Detection result